 The large companies PMI continues to do well (up to 52.5), as large companies and state-owned enterprises (SOEs) are convenient conduits for kick-starting the economy.
 However, the activity gauge for small companies finally left contraction zone, improving quite sharply in September (from 47.7 to 50.1).
 One conclusion is that the transmission mechanism might be working better, and that authorities made the right choice not flooding the system with cheap credit (similar to past crises), focusing on the targeted (“drip”) stimulus instead.

 Understanding the Credit Cycle: Non-SOE Borrowing Costs

-Source: UBS.
-Data as of July 28, 2020.
+Source: Wind, UBS.
+Data as of September 24, 2020.
 Past performance is no guarantee of future results.
 Chart is for illustrative purposes only.
 Spreads are measured relative to average yield of 1, 3, 5, and 10 year bonds issued by the China Development Bank.

 As with any economy, central bank policy is very important in China.
-In this chart, we can see that interest rates for the private sector fluctuate, whereas the interest rates paid by state-owned enterprises (SOEs) are pretty stable.
+In this chart, we can see that interest rates for the private sector fluctuate, whereas the interest rates paid by SOEs are pretty stable.
 Therefore, to understand the credit cycle, we point your attention to this private sector, or non-SOE, interest rate.

 DEFINITIONS AND DISCLOSURES